innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 ---
-title: 'Driving an ESN Innovation'
+title: 'Driving AI Innovation.
+Part one : the case for IDPs'
 date: 2024-08-22T13:15:14+02:00
 summary: 'A proposal to improve our innovation efficiency'
 tags: